-Autopilot 8.0 saves a driver from joining a terrible crash in the Netherlands
+Consumer Reports gives the Tesla Model S full marks for safety once more

-The Tesla Model 3 may be the talk of the town in 2016, but in the car world, it’s important to know where you came from.
-Tesla debuted the Model S luxury sedan back in 2012, and without the vehicle’s success, there would be no Model 3 or Model X — and the brand’s rumored pickup truck would never get off the ground.
+The Tesla Model 3 may be the talk of the town, but in the car world, it’s important to know where you came from.
+Tesla debuted the Model S luxury sedan back in 2012, and without that vehicle’s success, there would be no Model 3 or Model X — and the brand’s rumored pickup truck would likely not have gotten off the ground, either.

 In many ways, the Model S is the frontman of a generation, the face of a movement.
-With its special combination of insane electric performance, undeniable style, and forward-thinking tech, the Model S helped make EVs seem normal, while remaining unique enough to carve out a niche for itself.
-It’s an imperfect and divisive machine, but I think we can all agree it’s been an incredibly important one as well.
-Here’s what we know so far.
+With its special combination of insane electric performance, undeniable style, and forward-thinking tech, the Model S helped make electric vehicles seem normal, while remaining unique enough to carve out a niche for itself.
+It’s an imperfect and divisive machine, but we can all agree it’s been an incredibly important one as well.
+The electric vehicle is constantly being updated and improved.
+From performance to safety to self-driving tech, here’s everything we know about the luxury sedan.

 Autopilot avoids crash

-Note: UpdateD: Added news that Tesla’s Model S once again has a top Consumer Reports rating.